aniway89/Arctic-node/README.md

-there are fewfile that i added too this few commit are kind of just to create the work flow look good so nothing change with the code so now the few Sp1 to Sp 10 commints are left going to play with this line of code
+there are fewfile that i added too this few commit are kind of just to create the work flow look good so